hengyicai/hengyicai.github.io/_pages/about.md

 Hengyi Cai (蔡恒毅) received his Ph.D. from [Institute of Computing Technology](http://www.ict.ac.cn){:target="_blank"}, [Chinese Academy of Sciences](https://www.ucas.ac.cn){:target="_blank"} (**Outstanding Graduate**).
 He has a broad research interest related to natural languages and machine learning.
-Currently, He is focusing on the research of natural language processing, especially Natural Language Generation and Semantic Matching.
+Currently, He is focusing on the research of natural language processing, especially Natural Language Generation and Efficient&Effective Text Retrieval.
 <!-- He is proud to have collaborated with [Dr. Hongshen Chen](https://www.chenhongshen.com/) from JD.com, and [Dr. Dawei Yin](http://www.yindawei.com/) from Baidu inc.. -->

 <!-- **Advertisement: I am expected to graduate in Jun.
 2021, and I'm now actively looking for a NLP-related position in either academia or industry.** -->